-Release Notes Generation
+Release Artifact Generation

 Overview

-- Categorized changes (features, fixes, documentation, etc.)
+- Categorized changes: Features, fixes, documentation, improvements

-- GitHub Releases integration for automatic publishing
+- GitHub Releases integration: Direct publishing with

 How It Works

-- Tag your releases with semantic versioning (e.g.,
+- Tag releases with semantic versioning (e.g.,

-v1.0.0,v1.1.0) - Run the generator with
+v1.0.0,v1.1.0) - Run

 - All commits between refs